 What is a Routing Guide?

-Pretty much all big box retailers from Costco to Walmart to Home Depot have their own routing guides with very unique requirements, and the way they keep shippers from ignoring their specifications is the threat of chargebacks.
-Retailers lay out penalty charges when routing instructions are not followed exactly by number and severity of offenses.
+Pretty much every big box retailer from Costco to Walmart to Home Depot have their own routing guides with very unique requirements, and the way they keep shippers from ignoring their specifications is the threat of chargebacks.
+Each retailer lays out penalty charges when routing instructions are not followed exactly by number and severity of offenses.
 At ITS distribution services, our expertise is in understanding and adhering to complex routing guides and regulations from every major retailer and vendor, so we can handle it for you, and you can focus on your business.

 The Benefits of Routing Guides

 Retailers use regulated routing guides for several reasons.
 These guides allow retail companies to:

 - Improve vendor compliance

 - Keep their branding consistent from each vendor

 Additionally, using these guides is a vast time saver for large companies.
 When they have preferred vendors to fulfill and distribute orders, their supply chains run more effectively, and they obviously have a financial cushion if their vendors mess up.

 As a shipper, a detailed routing guide can be beneficial to you, as well.
 This is especially true if retailers offer you flexibility and allow you to take advantage of your resources to provide efficient and effective fulfillment processes.
 Working with retailers who have clearly established policies and knowing these requirements can help you streamline your production process and leverage it to get more customers.

 The Importance of an Inbound Vendor Routing Guide